Solo Travel in Mongolia

 The heart of the city is Sukhbataar Square where in 1924 Damdin Sükhbaatar stood and proclaimed the victory of the Revolution for Independence.
 A monument of him is pride of place in the square.
 Sukhbataar is a central point as a meeting place.
 Banks, headquarters and the National State Ballet surrounds the square which is the main hub for the city’s events.

-Peace Avenue runs through the centre of the city and is the place for tourists with souvenir shopping, restaurants and the tourist information centre.
+Peace Avenue runs through the city centre and is the place for tourists with souvenir shopping, restaurants and the tourist information centre.

 There are so many museums here from natural history to Mongol costumes, traditional medicine, military and even a postage and stamp museum.
 Amongst the most interesting museums are The National Museum of Mongolia which displays Mongolian history throughout the eras, and the Mongolian National Modern Art Gallery showcasing both contemporary and modern paintings from the country’s artists.

-The Bogd Khaan Palace Museum is one of the most important monuments here.
+Other places to visit in Ulaanbaatar are the Bogd Khaan Palace Museum which is one of the most important monuments here.
 Once home to Mongolia’s spiritual leader, this former winter residence is now a museum housing artefacts from Mongolia’s political and religious history between the 17th and 20th centuries.
 It was built by Russian architects between 1893 and 1906 and is closed on Tuesdays and Wednesdays.

 The Gandan Buddhist Monastery is a Tibetan-style monastery established in 1835 by Mongolia’s highest reincarnated lama at the time.
 In the 1930’s the Communist government destroyed over 700 Mongolian monasteries and massacred more than 10,000 Buddhist monks.
-This monastery escaped this destruction and was restored in 1990.
+This monastery escaped this destruction and was restored in 1990, making it one of the places of interest in Mongolia.

 As the largest functioning monastery it is home to more than 400 monks.
 Translated as ‘Great Place of Complete Joy’ to this day it is a token homage to traditional Mongolian culture and religion.
 One of the highlights is a 26 metre high statue of a Buddhist bodhisattva inside its grounds.

 No visit to Mongolia is complete without indulging in some of the country’s unique culture.
-Whether it’s the national sport of wrestling at the Wrestling Palace (inside a pink coloured building shaped like a traditional Mongolia ger) or watch the Tumen Ekh Ensemble, an hour-long performance of Mongolian dance and music, and experience the gurgling sounds of traditional throat singing.
+Whether it’s the national sport of wrestling at the Wrestling Palace (a must see in Mongolia inside a pink coloured building shaped like a Mongolia traditional ger), or watch the Tumen Ekh Ensemble, an hour-long performance of Mongolian dance and music, and experience the gurgling sounds of traditional throat singing.

 If you visit during the Naddam festival in July, Mongolian wrestling is one of the three nomadic sports included in the festival, along with archery and horse racing.
+It's one of the Mongolia tourist attractions.
 If you can understand some Russian, watch a theatre production at the National Academic Drama Theatre (a stunning red building) where you can buy tickets inside at the booking office.

 Shopping in Ulaanbaatar

 Narantuul market is one of the world’s largest open air museums with more than 250 vendors.
 The Bayanzurkh district is where the Narantuul market can be found.
 This market is the biggest in the capital where you can pick up anything from household goods to clothes.
-It isn’t the place to buy gifts but it is worth visiting just to see.
+It isn’t the place to buy gifts but it is worth including on your Mongolia travel itinerary.

 Best Views of Ulaanbaatar City